pratulmuthuraja/pratulmuthuraja/README.md

 ## Web Developer

-Recent Masters in Computer Science graduate from Illinois Institute of Technology.
+Masters in Computer Science graduate from Illinois Institute of Technology.

 Actively looking for Front-End, Back-End, and Full-Stack Web Developer positions to apply and challenge my diverse skill set.
 Experienced in Python, JavaScript, Java, C/C++, HTML/CSS, front & back end frameworks including Django, ReactJS, Vue.js, Angular, Next.js, and Spring Boot.
 I also have experience in Software Development Life Cycle methodologies, and Cloud Technologies such as AWS, Azure, GCP, and Terraform.

 - 🖥️  See my portfolio at [www.pratulmuthuraja.com](http://pratulmuthuraja.com)
 - ✉️  You can contact me at [pratulmuthuraja@gmail.com](mailto:pratulmuthuraja@gmail.com)